 Adding Labels & Badges

 It would be wrong if all efforts to drive traffic to your store were ruined because you couldn’t attract customers to the product page.
 Using high-quality images is not enough.
 You need more to be able to convert customers successfully.
-And, adding badges and labels to product images is one of the effective ways to optimize your product page for better conversions.
+And, adding badges and labels to product images is one of the effective ways of Shopify product page optimization.

 Indeed, Product badging has been shown to enhance conversion rates by 55% when utilized on e-commerce platforms.
 But this is not the only reason why you should insert labels & badges, and its other great benefits can be mentioned as: